How to Recover Files Deleted by McAfee: A Complete Guide to Data Restoration

 If your files disappeared after a McAfee scan, several recovery methods may help restore them.
 The appropriate method depends on whether the file was quarantined or permanently deleted.

-Method 1: Restore Files from McAfee Quarantine
+Method 1: How to Restore Quarantined Files in McAfee

 1. Open the McAfee antivirus application.